jonnor/ESC-CNN-microcontroller/report/report.md

 As the optimizer, Stocastic Gradient Decent (SGD) with Nesterov momentum set to 0.9 is used.
 Learning rate of `TODO`.
-Each model is trained for 50 epochs.
+Each model is trained for up to 50 epochs.

-Training was performed on a NVidia GTX2060 GPU with 6GB of RAM to reduce experiment time, however the models can be trained on a CPU supported by TensorFlow and a minimum of 1GB RAM.
+Training was performed on a NVidia GTX2060 GPU with 6GB of RAM to reduce experiment time, however the models can be trained on any device supported by TensorFlow and a minimum of 1GB RAM.

 ## Evaluation